qwerty12/X250-Hackintosh/README.md

 [Kext Updater](https://bitbucket.org/profdrluigi/kextupdater) is a handy tool for keeping many of the kexts mentioned above up to date.
 You may find [Hackintool](https://www.insanelymac.com/forum/topic/335018-hackintool-v251/) useful too.

+#### Ethernet

+Even if you don't plan on using the Ethernet card, it helps with iCloud etc. if the Ethernet card corresponds to the `en0` device on the system instead of the Wi-Fi card.
+Here I would usually recommend to install [IntelMausiEthernet](https://www.insanelymac.com/forum/files/file/396-intelmausiethernet/) (2.4.1d1).
+However, Wheatley informed me that it's been causing his laptop to kernel panic while sleeping (and probably mine too).
+2.5.0d0 of Mieze's driver [*may* have a fix](https://github.com/Mieze/IntelMausiEthernet/commit/f3c69cec20efd24fa467cf16f44ccaae61336766) for this.
+I've not been able to test it yet.
+[2.5.0d0](https://www.insanelymac.com/forum/topic/304235-intelmausiethernetkext-for-intel-onboard-lan/?page=35&tab=comments#comment-2651490) - if it works - would probably be the better driver to use.

+Else, Wheatley informs me, replacing it with AppleIntelE1000e.kext stopped the KPs for him; however, the Ethernet connection fails after a longer sleep.
+Rebuilding SSDT-IALL without SSDT-LANCPRW.dsl, and removing/disabling the corresponding "change IGBE._PRW to XPRW" patch inside config.plist, *might* help.
+I will try Mieze's 2.5.0, see if I still get any crashes while sleeping and update this writeup accordingly.

 ### Post-install stuff

 #### Getting working audio

 * While AppleALC is probably generally considered the way forward when it comes to audio (layout 28 works with the ALC3232), I have had better experiences with Sniki's patched AppleHDA kext (and CodecCommander & ALCPlugFix).
 So that is what this writeup will aid you in installing.

 * I keep the card reader, webcam and microphone disabled in the UEFI.
 Wheatley has kindly confirmed that the microphone and webcam work.
 My X250 does not have a touchscreen; you may need to add whatever port it shows up into OS-X-USB-Inject-All/SSDT-UIAC-ALL.dsl.
-To get USBInjectAll to attempt its magic with all the USB ports found, you will need to remove its section from the DSDT temporarily.
+To get USBInjectAll to attempt its magic with all the USB ports found, you will need to remove its section from the DSDT temporarily / rebuild SSDT-IALL without SSDT-UIAC-ALL.dsl

 Place [CodecCommander](https://bitbucket.org/RehabMan/os-x-eapd-codec-commander/downloads/) (2.7.1) into /Library/Extensions.